 - If the clause in the contract is an ipso facto clause, does an exception apply?
 Consider whether the right falls within one of the four categories of exceptions.
 If an exception applies, there is no stay on enforcing rights, and the relevant party can seek to rely on the ipso facto clause to amend/terminate the contract.

-- If an exception applies and there is a stay on enforcing rights, can another clause be relied upon for the amendment/termination of the contract?
+- If no exception applies and there is a stay on enforcing rights, can another clause be relied upon for the amendment/termination of the contract?
 For example, if the borrower has entered into administration and has also failed to make a loan repayment on time, the lender (i.e., the SMSF trustee) may seek to terminate the loan agreement.
 A clause that states that the loan is terminated if the borrower enters into administration may be an ipso facto clause and the lender may be prohibited from enforcing a right to terminate based on this fact.
 However, there may be another clause that states that any outstanding moneys can be recovered if a payment is not received on time.
 Further, the loan agreement may also specify that the full amount of the loan becomes payable if the borrower fails to make a loan repayment within the prescribed time period.
 This could allow the lender to recover the full loan amount plus interest plus costs and to effectively bring the loan agreement to an end despite the other ipso facto clause.
 Such a clause could protect the SMSF trustee in its capacity as a lender.

 For completeness, please note that a stay on enforcing rights relating to an ipso facto clause does not by itself invalidate a contract.
 Furthermore, the law in relation to ipso facto clauses may be subject to further change in the future.
 For example, the exceptions to stay on enforcing rights may change, so it is prudent to review the law on a regular basis.